 In this article, we are going to discuss an important topic which is “Excel INDEX MATCH multiple criteria multiple results”.
-Finding the exact result for this is very difficult, so we are going to show different scenario for this.
+Finding the exact result for this is very difficult, so we are going to show different scenarios for this.
 We are going to see that how the Index and Match functions can be used together to provide single/multiple results from multiple and single criteria.
 At the end of this article, you will get to see all possible combinations of INDEX and MATCH functions together.

 Using INDEX and MATCH Function with Multiple Criteria and Single Result

 Let’s say we have a table containing various information about some people who are going to attend a conference.
-The table contains the information of the age, sex, country and ID of these people.
+The table contains the information of the age, sex, country, and ID of these people.
 Here we are going to use the INDEX and MATCH function together to collect the information of the ID of these people.
 We will see two processes of doing this.
 The table is given below.

-In cell A16 of your worksheet, write down Name and in A17 write down ID.
+In cell A16 of your worksheet, write down Name, and in A17 write down ID.
 Now let’s say you want to find out the ID of Mr. Lui Yang from China.
 Write down his name in cell B16.

 In cell B17 write down the formula,